 If you read the article above, you’ll learn that wood beetles will in fact leave wood by drilling small exit holes.
 There will usually be some talc like powder where they emerge so if you’re finding the powder and new holes on a regular basis, no doubt this is what you have happening.

-Now if you continue to see new holes appearing all the time and they don’t slow down meaning that you keep seeing more and more, I’d recommend doing a more treatment with either the Borathor or Jecta Gel listed above.
-These are by far the best way to fully protect the wood for long term control and once treated, all future damage would slow and eventually stop.
+Now if you continue to see new holes appearing all the time and they don’t slow down meaning that you keep seeing more and more, I’d recommend doing a more thorough treatment by drilling holes as detailed above.
+And if there is any chance of getting the wood treated with Borathor (this would require the finish being removed), then go for that option too.

 Borathor: https://bugspray.com/catalog/insecticide/liquid/borathor